tamedevelopers/validator/README.md

 ```

 ### Save
-- Expects a `callable` function as the param
+- Expects a `closure` function as the param
     - Message property will be empty string on success `$response->message`

 ```